How Do I Calculate Leverage in 1:50 and 1:100 - Leverage in Forex 1 50 and 1 100

 How Leverage Increases Forex Trading Profits & Loses?

-Let us calculate profits & losses based on two examples of used leverage, based on $1,000 account:
+Let us calculate profits and losses based in 2 examples of used leverage, based on $1,000 dollars account:

-NB: This is the Leverage used not the Maximum leverage, If a broker gives you 100:1, But if you trade 0.5 contracts then the leverage you will use is 50:1 which is not equal to Maximum leverage(100:1).
+NB: This is the Leverage used not the Maximum leverage, If a broker gives you 100:1, But if you trade 0.5 contracts then the leverage you'll use is 50:1 which isn't equal to Maximum leverage(100:1).

 Example 1: (50:1 Leverage or 0.5 Lots)